|

 Fire department accredited by North Carolina

-moved to new location, in back of the Masonic Lodge at
+moved to its new location, behind the Masonic Lodge at

-corner Chatham and Academy streets.
-Lodge building later
+the corner Chatham and Academy streets.
+The lodge building later

-Town Board authorizes Mr. Phillips to organize a
+Town board authorizes Mr. Phillips to [re]organize a fire department.

 forming new fire department: